 What about REITs?

-REITs offer slow, steady distribution growth with much less volatility than the commodity sensitive income trusts.
+REITs offer slow, steady distribution growth with much less volatility than the commodity-sensitive income trusts.
 According to Priestman who holds 45% of his fund in REITs, “Reits are trading with yields averaging 7.75%.
 Canadian REITs range from over 12% for hotel REITs to about 8.5% for apartment REITs.
-With these generous yields, we expect REITs to be a solid total return vehicles in 2001”.
+With these generous yields, we expect REITs to be a solid total return vehicle in 2001”.

 What does the future hold for income funds?

 Leslie Lundquist said it best, “After a few rocky years at the end of the 1990s, trusts have come roaring back in 2000 and 2001.
 We believe that the trust market will grow over time and that the number and type of trust available will increase as the demand for income products increase.
 We have already seen a number of new trusts being issued this year, and we expect that there will be a moderate but steady flow of issuance going forward.
 As the trust market grows, the investment opportunities for our fund will grow, and we should be able to offer even greater diversification to our unitholders.
 We believe that the future of the trust market lies with those trusts not involved in oil and gas or real estate

 Income Funds are ideal for investors looking for stable, tax-efficient income.
 They are a tremendous diversification tool for any portfolio.
 While trendy technology investments were flying high, these income funds were feeling the pinch.
 Today, income funds have rebounded to become one of the best asset categories despite the coming of the bear market.